Barkhan District: Demographics

-At the time of the 2017 census the district had a population of 171,025, of which 89,911 were males and 81,100 females.
-Rural population was 158,824 (92.87%) while the urban population was 12,201 (7.13%).
-The literacy rate was 26.99% - the male literacy rate was 36.35% while the female literacy rate was 16.61%.
-82 people in the district were from religious minorities.
+Population

+As of the 2023 census, Barkhan district has 23,053 households and a population of 210,249.
+The district has a sex ratio of 108.95 males to 100 females and a literacy rate of 33.62%: 41.63% for males and 24.93% for females.
+84,790 (40.33% of the surveyed population) are under 10 years of age.
+14,425 (6.86%) live in urban areas.

+Religion

+Language

-At the time of the 2017 census, 94.79% of the population spoke Balochi and 1.48% Pashto as their first language.
-There are also 2,973 speakers of a language recorded as 'Other' on the census, possibly Khetrani.
+At the time of the 2023 census, 98.62% of the population spoke Balochi, 0.6% spoke Saraiki, and 0.54% Pashto as their first language.

-The predominant language is Balochi, which accounts for % of the population.
 There is also a sizeable community of speakers of the Indo-Aryan language Khetrani.
 There are four main tribes in Barkhan District: the Khetran, Marri tribe, Hasni tribe and Buzdar tribe.
 The Khetrans have a chief (called Tumandar) of the tribe, while, each sub-clan/section is represented by a headman (called Wadera).

 Government and politics

 Barkhan started functioning as a district on 31 December 1991.
 Previously, it was a tehsil of district Loralai.
 The main motivation for granting Barkhan the status of a district was to provide basic facilities at a grassroots level and to give people easy access to public offices.
 District Barkhan comprises only one Tehsil, Barkhan itself.

 The Balochistan Local Government Ordinance (BLGO) of 1980 was intended to involve local populations in the development of their areas; it was replaced by BLGO 2001, which introduced the concept of district government.
 Under BLGO 2001, Barkhan District had one tehsil and eight union councils.
 The district was administered by a single line of administration that covered both the rural as well as the urban areas.

 The system continued for two tenures and was again modified through the approval of BLGA 2010.
 The present system, under the Local Government Act 2010, is similar to BLGO 1980 in that it emphasizes a rural-urban division, but no elections were held under the latest system.